dustinpfister/blog_posts/_posts/js-function-domain.md

 layout: post
 categories: js
 id: 919
-updated: 2021-07-27 18:38:10
+updated: 2021-07-27 18:39:09
-version: 1.7
+version: 1.8
 ---

 When getting into writing [functions in javaScript](/2019/12/26/js-function/) there are the things that have to do with how functions work in javaScript, but then there are all kinds of things that have to do with functions in general.
 That is things that do not just apply to functions in javaScript, but any language for that matter.
 With that said todays post is on the subject of the [domain of a function](https://en.wikipedia.org/wiki/Domain_of_a_function) in javaScript.

 A function domain as it some times might be called is the full range of arguments that are possible for a given function.
 So say I have a function that accepts a single argument that represents a singe side of a six sided die, in that case the range for the one argument would be the whole numbers 1 threw 6.
 However many functions will have a very wide range for an argument, and on top of that float numbers can be used.
 ALso often a function will have more than one argument, on top of having a wide range for one or more arguments.
-This can result in w very wide range of possibles for the domain of a function, making it hard to create a way to graph all possibles, or run threw all possible combinations of calls to make sure the function will always work as exspected for all possible input values.
+This can result in w very wide range of possibles for the domain of a function, making it hard to create a way to graph all possibles, or run threw all possible combinations of calls to make sure the function will always work as expected for all possible input values.

 <!-- more -->

 ## 1 - Basics of function domain in javaScript

+In this section I will just be going over a few simple examples of function domain in javaScript.

 ### 1.1 - creating a function domain